ldtteam/MinecoloniesWiki/pages/src/source/items/barrel_horizontal.md

 </div>
 <br>

 The horizontal barrel is a decoration.
-It can be crafted at the [Sawmill](../../source/buildings/sawmill).
+It can be crafted at the {% building_link sawmill %}.
 <br>

 ## Using the Horizontal Barrel

 Horizontal barrels are decorations and have no purpose.
-They are often used in the [Tavern](../../source/buildings/tavern) schematics.
+They are often used in the {% building_link tavern %} schematics.